Architectural Technology (BS)

 Successfully complete all courses in the prescribed eight-semester program and earn a minimum cumulative index of 2.0, which is equivalent to a “C” average.

-As part of the graduation requirements for Bachelor of Science in architectural technology, students must complete a portfolio according to the following guidelines:
+As part of the graduation requirements for the Bachelor of Science degree in architectural technology, students must complete a portfolio according to the following guidelines:

-- Completed portfolios must be submitted digitally in Patable Document Format (PDF) on a CD or as directed by the department chair.
+Completed portfolios must be submitted digitally in Portable Document Format (PDF) on a CD or as directed by the department chair.

-- The completed portfolio must be submitted to the Department of Architecture and Design Office by April 1.
-This is an absolute deadline.
+The completed portfolio must be submitted to the Department of Architecture and Design Office by April 1.
+This is an absolute deadline; no portfolios will be accepted after the April 1 deadline.
 Evaluation will be done on a yearly basis by faculty reviewers.
 All decisions are final.

 Work in student portfolios should demonstrate: